DIYBookScanner/spreads/doc/commands.rst

     $ spread wizard <project-path>

 Start *spreads* in wizard mode.
-This will perform all the commands listed below and asks the user for options along the way.
-Images will be stored in *project-path*
+This will go through all of the steps outlined below and store images and output files in *project-path*

 configure
 =========